alex89rm/Hisense-H-Link-Protocol/README.md

-# Hisense H-Link-Protocol
+# Hisense H-NET-Protocol

 # Project description
-This project aims to reverse engineer the H-Link protocol used in the Hi-Therma unit lineup, allowing direct control of the machines without depending on the Hisense cloud platform..
+This project aims to reverse engineer the H-NET protocol used in the Hi-Therma unit lineup, allowing direct control of the machines without depending on the Hisense cloud platform..
 A custom Home Assistant component will be developed too.

 * [H-NET PROTOCOL](docs/H-NET_PROTOCOL.md)
   * Physical level